Pinned content, custom sorted.

 Undergraduate Student

-Emma Hunter is a second-year undergraduate majoring in Psychology with a minor in Spanish.
+Emma Hunter is a third-year undergraduate majoring in Psychology with a minor in Spanish.
 After completing her undergraduate degree, she plans to attend graduate school and pursue a career in counseling.

 Title/Position